 The Reality of Working from Home

-All of these very important positives are reasons why I decided to start working from home over a decade ago.
-Setting up a freelance transcription service has provided the flexibility I so desired when bringing up a young family, but I must say there are some points that I hadn’t considered and wanted to share before you decide to “jump ship” and go it alone.
+All of these were reasons why I decided to start working from home 15 years ago.
+Setting up a professional transcription services business did provide the flexibility I desired whilst bringing up a young family, but I must say, there are some points that I hadn’t considered so I wanted to share these before you decide to “jump ship” and go it alone.

-In order to take the children to water babies and mother and toddler sessions, or to spend time together in the school holidays and go on the numerous school trips during term time, you may need to work late at night or into the early hours to make up the time, sometimes feeling pretty shattered and perhaps a little resentful that your other half is still snoring away in bed or sitting in the next room watching a film!
-Yes it is lovely not having to request annual leave or phone in explaining you have an ill child; but it’s not quite so lovely knowing you still have deadlines to meet otherwise you let down the client, and the guilt of getting home from the school run and straight away sitting at the computer while the children just entertain themselves can sometimes be overwhelming… I do worry that my sons’ memories of their childhood will be “my mum sat at a computer a lot”!
+Although I had known I would often be working around the children, I hadn’t anticipated how exhausting this could be!
+For example, in order to take the children to mother and toddler sessions, or to spend time together in the school holidays and go on school trips during term time, you will often need to work late at night or into the early hours to make up the time, sometimes feeling pretty shattered and perhaps a little resentful that your other half is sleeping soundly in bed or sitting in the next room watching a film!
+Whilst it is lovely not having to request annual leave or phone in to work explaining you have an ill child, you still have deadlines to meet so you do have to find the time from elsewhere in the day (or night!).

 I also thought working from home would remove the need for childcare, however, I soon discovered I couldn’t work effectively this way.
 Now my sons are older it is easier, however, trying to work knowing any minute your sleeping baby may wake up for a feed, a change or a cuddle can be a little stressful and I quickly realised I would still need to use childcare facilities, particularly if there was a deadline looming.